Linaro/lava/doc/v2/writing-tests.rst

 scripts to use for a particular deployment as it runs.

 Each line in the definition must be a single line of shell, with no redirects, functions or pipes.
-Ideally, the Test Shell Definition will consist of a single ``run`` step which simply calls the appropriate test writer script.
+Ideally, the Lava-Test Test Definition 1.0 will consist of a single ``run`` step which simply calls the appropriate test writer script.

 .. _lava_test_helpers: